-The NWMO has identified five fundamental values - Integrity, Excellence, Engagement, Accountability and Transparency - that inform all of its work.
+The NWMO has identified five fundamental values - integrity, excellence, engagement, accountability and transparency - that inform all its work.
 A series of principles to guide the siting process, identified in dialogue with Canadians, further builds on this framework.
 Through regular engagement of citizens, specialists and potentially affected communities, the NWMO monitors, reviews, reports and discusses the challenges of Adaptive Phased Management and changes in the management of used nuclear fuel, especially in the areas of technology development, societal expectations, and energy and environmental policy.

 The NWMO continues to learn from best practices and experience with project implementation in Canada and other countries.
-Through its ongoing participation in the Nuclear Energy Agency of the Organisation for Economic Co-operation and Development (OECD), the NWMO regularly reports on its work and participates in an exchange of best international practice in such areas as safety case development, community-based site selection processes and citizen engagement.
+Through its ongoing participation in the Nuclear Energy Agency of the Organisation for Economic Co-operation and Development (OECD), the NWMO regularly reports on its work and participates in an exchange of best international practices in such areas as safety case development, community-based site selection processes and citizen engagement.

 A program that is implemented over a long time will have many opportunities to improve safety and performance, enhance effectiveness, build understanding, reduce uncertainty and address societal concerns.
 One of the strengths of Adaptive Phased Management is the incorporation of new learning and knowledge.
-The NWMO is prepared to act on new knowledge, re-evaluate decisions and change course as appropriate.

 Developments in energy policy are particularly relevant to Adaptive Phased Management.
-For example, nuclear reactor refurbishment projects and new nuclear reactor units would produce new quantities of used nuclear fuel with potentially different characteristics for the new build reactor fuel.
+For example, nuclear reactor refurbishment projects and new nuclear reactor units would produce new quantities of used nuclear fuel, potentially with different characteristics.
 The NWMO has a process for ongoing monitoring, review and discussion of the potential implications of these developments on the volumes of used nuclear fuel that the NWMO may be asked to manage in the future.
 During the planning period, it is anticipated that industry plans to move forward with nuclear new build may result in requests for the NWMO to confirm its understanding of and readiness to address a range of used fuel types and volumes for long-term management.
+The NWMO will work closely with waste owners to stay abreast of industry plans for nuclear new build.
+The NWMO will work cooperatively with the industry to exchange plans, best practices and experiences in managing different types of radioactive waste in Canada, and identify areas for potential cooperation among waste owners.
+The NWMO will continue to engage Canadians to ensure continued alignment with values and expectations.